mooreryan/taxi/README.md

 ## Subcommands

 - `descendants` -- get descendants of a set of taxonomy IDs
-- `filter` -- filter rows based on a file of patterns
+- `filter` -- filter rows based on patterns
 - `sample` -- sample taxonomy IDs at a given taxonomic rank

 ## License